Worklenz/worklenz/docs/task-progress-guide-for-users.md

 - Only explicitly set weights for tasks that should have different importance
 - Weights are only relevant for subtasks, not for independent tasks

+### Detailed Weighted Progress Calculation Example

+To understand how weighted progress works with different weight values, consider this example:

+For a parent task with two subtasks:
+- Subtask A: 80% complete, Weight 50%
+- Subtask B: 40% complete, Weight 100%

+The calculation works as follows:

+1. Each subtask's contribution is: (weight × progress) ÷ (sum of all weights)
+2. For Subtask A: (50 × 80%) ÷ (50 + 100) = 26.7%
+3. For Subtask B: (100 × 40%) ÷ (50 + 100) = 26.7%
+4. Total parent progress: 26.7% + 26.7% = 53.3%

+The parent task would be approximately 53% complete.

+This shows how the subtask with twice the weight (Subtask B) has twice the influence on the overall progress calculation, even though it has a lower completion percentage.

 ## Time-based Progress Method

 ### How It Works